 • Be fit for diving and submit a Medical Statement signed by a physician within the last 12 months.

-COST: Just $995 (eLearning) and includes educational material, lectures, knowledge reviews, park entrance and camping.
+COST: $1800 and includes educational material, lectures, knowledge reviews, exams and more..

 Specialty Courses